How Canadians Apply for A Spain Working Holiday Visa in 2025

-Did you know that as a Canadian citizen you can live and work in Spain for up to two years with the Spain Working Holiday Visa?
-Imagine yourself walking down Barcelona’s lively promenades, admiring street performers, and enjoying sangria and tapas at local restaurants.
-It’s all possible with the working holiday visa!
+Did you know that as a Canadian citizen, you can live and work in Spain for up to two years with the Spain Working Holiday Visa?
+Imagine yourself walking down Barcelona’s lively promenades, enjoying sangria and tapas at local restaurants.
+It’s all possible with a working holiday visa or Youth Mobility Visa thanks to the agreement between Canada and Spain through International Experience Canada.
+Before you get there, you must get your Working Holiday visa for Spain approved!
+We’ll cover it all in this post, so let’s jump in.

 But first, what is a working holiday?

-Working Holiday Visa Requirements
+Working Holiday Spain Visa Requirements

-In order to be eligible to apply for the Spain Working Holiday Visa, you must meet the following conditions:
+In order to be eligible to apply for the Spain Working Holiday Visa, you must meet the following general conditions:

 Why Go on a Working Holiday to Spain?